High Blood Pressure and Your Kidneys

 How your kidneys work

-Your kidneys are located on either side of your back.
-Their main function is to maintain the balance of water and minerals in the body.
-They also act as a filter system that removes waste products and excess fluid from the body.
+Your kidneys are located on either side of your spine.
+Their main job is to keep water and electrolytes balanced in the body.
+They also remove waste and extra fluid from the body.

-Over time, high blood pressure harms renal blood vessels
+Over time, high blood pressure harms blood vessels in the kidneys

 • Damaged kidney arteries don't filter blood well.
-Kidneys have small, finger-like nephrons that filter your blood.
-Each nephron receives its blood supply through tiny hair-like capillaries, the smallest of all blood vessels.
-When the arteries become damaged, the nephrons don't receive the essential oxygen and nutrients.
-Then the kidneys lose their ability to filter blood and regulate the fluid, hormones, acids and salts in the body.
+Delicate blood vessels within the kidney filter the blood.
+When the kidney becomes damaged from high blood pressure, these blood vessels don't receive needed oxygen and nutrients.
+Then the kidneys cannot filter blood.
+They also can’t regulate fluid, hormones, acids and salts in the body.

 Protect your kidneys by managing your blood pressure

-Kidney failure due to high blood pressure is a cumulative process that can take years to develop.
-But, you can limit your risk by managing your blood pressure.
+Kidney failure due to high blood pressure can take years to develop.
+You can limit your risk by managing your blood pressure.

 Don’t let high blood pressure damage your kidneys: